-How to Fix Apps Not Downloading or Updating Issue in iOS 11 on iPhone and iPad
+How to Fix iPhone Not Downloading or Updating Apps in iOS 13

 It’s not unusual to run into some issues like this one after software update on iOS devices.
 Taking all the things into account, I have mentioned some tried and tested solutions that can (ten to one) click for you, if your device has also become the victim of this miscellaneous bug.
 Try them out and let us know which one can rescue your device!